Pronunciation: KRIT-oh-SOR-us

 Etymology

-The species epithet, navajovius, honors the Navajo Indians who inhabited the area.
+The species epithet, navajovius, honours the Navajo Indians who inhabited the area.

 Anasazisaurus horneri?
 (Hunt and Lucas, 1993)